Introduction

 13. Planning your live connection - Asynchronous (at a later time) or Synchronous (same time).

-• Asynchronous: The difference between them is the TIME.
-By using tools that capture video or audio, like Flip or your cell phone, you are creating something for viewing at a later time.
+- Asynchronous: The difference between them is the TIME.
+By using tools that capture video or audio, like on a cell phone, you are creating something for viewing at a later time.

 14. Ready for Global Collaboration?

 NOTE: The survey above links to a Google Doc that can be printed or copied.
-Your teacher may choose to take these questions and copy them into a Google or Microsoft Survey and he or she will give you a link to take the survey.
+Your teacher may choose to take these questions and copy them into a Google Forms or Microsoft Survey and provide you with a link to answer the questions.

 Completing this Quest